 Montreal Museums Day will be held on May 26 in 2019.
 On this one day, you can walk through the doors of most of the museums in Montreal's large collection for free, a tradition in this Quebec city since the 1980s.

 Late May in Montreal is generally mild and often sunny, with temperatures reaching into the mid-60s to around 70 degrees F. That makes it just a perfect spring day for strolling around the city taking in all the discoveries the museums open to all on Montreal Museums Day have to offer.

 Montreal Museums Day will feature 30 participating museums in 2019, and you can take free shuttles buses between the museums all day long.

 The day-long event marks the celebration of International Museums Day (May 18) a 1977 UNESCO-International Council of Museums initiative revolving around the motto that "museums are an important means of cultural exchange, enrichment of cultures, and development of mutual understanding, co-operation and peace among peoples."
-Montreal Museums Day is a favorite cultural event among the locals that attracts about 100,000 people every year who want to explore the city's museum network free of charge over the course of a day.
+Montreal Museums Day is a favorite cultural event among the locals that attracts about 100,000 people every year who want to explore the city's museum network free of charge throughout a day.